FastyBird/virtual-connector/README.md

 - [{JSON:API}](https://jsonapi.org/) schemas for full API access, providing a standardized and consistent way for developers to access and manipulate virtual device data
 - Regular updates with new features and bug fixes, ensuring that the FastyBird Virtual Connector is always up-to-date and reliable.

+FastyBird Virtual Connector is a distributed extension that is developed in [PHP](https://www.php.net), built on the [Nette](https://nette.org) and [Symfony](https://symfony.com) frameworks, and is licensed under [Apache2](http://www.apache.org/licenses/LICENSE-2.0).

 ## Requirements